With the name and praises of Allah, the All-Knower, the All-Wise

-Like the evident category, these can be proven through the Qur’an and mass-transmitted Sunnah, but here, the specific verses and mass-transmitted Sunnah they derive from are not clear to the same extent and carry an extremely minor possibility of interpretive speculation.
+Like the evident category, these can be proven through the Qur’an and mass-transmitted Sunnah, but here, the specific verses and mass-transmitted Sunnah they derive from are not clear in meaning to the same extent and carry an extremely minor possibility of interpretive speculation.
 Conversely, their interpretation is explicit, but they derive from sources besides the Qur'an and mass-transmitted Sunnah and not absolutely established, though authentic nonetheless (in other words, authentic Sunnah that is not mass-transmitted).
 So they do still provide close to certainty, are almost definitive and as the name suggests, necessary to accept subject to one’s knowing them, but after being informed of them, their denial or distortion is not apostasy, but an extreme deviation from the right path.

 Uniquely included within the essential class are the significant identifying aspects of Sunnism (the set of beliefs and practices that makes Sunnism what it is), such as the belief that Allah is not to be described by what He has not described Himself, the righteousness of all the Companions (ر), the superiority of Abu Bakr and Umar over all the Companions (ر), the Islam of believers who sin, that sins are effective in this world, et cetera; and no other groups.
 But because the method of determining these aspects is slightly more involved than with the conditional and evident categories, their denial or distortion is not heresy per se and one would remain within the remit of Islam (which is defined by the conditional and evident categories).